Armand van Helden: Career

 In May 2009, Van Helden collaborated with British rapper Dizzee Rascal on his single "Bonkers".
 It peaked at number one in the United Kingdom, where it stayed for two weeks and became Van Helden's third chart-topper in Britain.
 Later in 2009, Van Helden worked with A-Trak to create "aNYway" which was released in October under the name Duck Sauce.
 The duo later gained chart success with the song "Barbra Streisand", which peaked at number three in the United Kingdom and within the top ten of the charts in other European markets.

-Van Helden teamed up with American DJ/producer Steve Aoki in 2011 to produce the song "Brrrat!", which featured on Godskitchen's eclectic album.
+Van Helden teamed up with American DJ/producer Steve Aoki in 2011 to produce the song "Brrrat!", which featured on Godskitchen's album.
 In early 2011, Van Helden stated that he had planned an album for 2014.

 Van Helden teamed up with fellow DJ/producer A-Trak in 2011 to form Duck Sauce.
 The duo scored hits with "Barbra Streisand" and "The Big Bad Wolf".
 In 2013, Duck Sauce released the song "It's You", a hit on the dancefloor throughout the world, and has been nominated for the MTV Video Awards.
 In October of the same year, they presented two new songs, "Stereo Radio" with Duck Sauce and "I Know A Place" (featuring Spank Rock).
 In 2014, Van Helden collaborated with Cheap Thrills label boss and DJ Hervé to release their recent song "Power of Bass" Duck Sauce, released their debut album, Quack, released on April 15 through Fool's Gold Records.
 The album features the duo's long chain of singles.
 The new Duck Sauce video for "NRG" is filmed as an infomercial.

 In August 2014, Sam Smith's "I'm Not the Only One" featured a remix by Van Helden.
 In September 2014, Van Helden remixed for Jungle 70 and Majestic with Creeping In The Dark.

 In April 2015, London-based Snakehips released Forever Pt.
 II EP, which spurred a series of well-received remixes, including a Duck Sauce remix of their song "Forever".

 Van Helden returned in March 2020 with a new song, "Give Me Your Loving" with Lorne.